About UNDP in Sri Lanka

 Since 1967, as a key development partner in Sri Lanka, UNDP has been working to achieve sustainable human development in economic, social and environmental fronts.

-UNDP is proud to have worked with the people of Sri Lanka for nearly five decades, and is now focused on helping the country achieve sustainable human development through the Global Goals.
+UNDP is proud to have worked with the people of Sri Lanka for over five decades, and is now focused on helping the country achieve sustainable human development through the Global Goals.

 What do we want to accomplish?